awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 ## Client IP preservation<a name="client-ip-preservation"></a>

-When you specify targets by instance ID, the client IP of all incoming traffic is preserved and provided to your applications\.
+Network Load Balancers can preserve the source IP address of clients when routing requests to backend targets\.
+When you disable client IP preservation, the private IP address of the Network Load Balancer becomes the client IP address for all incoming traffic\.

-When you specify targets by IP address, the following conditions apply:
+By default, client IP preservation is enabled \(and cannot be disabled\) for instance and IP type target groups with UDP and TCP\_UDP protocols\.
+However, you can enable or disable client IP preservation for TCP and TLS target groups using the `preserve_client_ip.enabled` target group attribute\.

-+ If the target group protocol is TCP or TLS, client IP preservation is disabled by default\.
+**Default settings**
-+ If the target group protocol is UDP and TCP\_UDP, client IP preservation is enabled by default\.
++ Instance type target groups: Enabled

-When you specify targets by Application Load Balancer type, the client IP of all incoming traffic is preserved by the Network Load Balancer and is sent to the Application Load Balancer\.
-The Application Load Balancer then appends the client IP to the `X-Forwarded-For` request header before sending it to the target\.
++ IP type target groups \(UDP, TCP\_UDP\): Enabled

-You can enable or disable client IP preservation for TCP and TLS target groups\.
-When client IP preservation is disabled, the private IP address of the Network Load Balancer becomes the client IP for all incoming traffic\.
-If you need the IP addresses of the service consumers, enable [Proxy protocol](#proxy-protocol) on the load balancer\.
++ IP type target groups \(TCP, TLS\): Disabled

 **Limitations and considerations**
 + When client IP preservation is enabled, targets must be in the same VPC as the Network Load Balancer, and traffic must flow directly from the Network Load Balancer to the target\.